Department of Health and Kinesiology

 Dr. Christopher M. Hearon, FACSM

-The Department of Health and Kinesiology at Texas A&M University-Kingsville is the largest department in the College of Education and Human Performance and one of the largest departments on campus, and for good reason.
+The Department of Health and Kinesiology is housed in the College of Education and Human Performance and is one of the largest departments on campus, and for good reason.
 We offer six exceptional undergraduate programs, and one Master’s program.
 Our outstanding faculty is diverse, energetic, passionate, and student oriented.
 If you are considering pursuing your degree in our department, I promise you that you will be provided with a contemporary, personable, and challenging academic experience.
 So welcome to HKN, Health and Kinesiology Nation!

 Welcome to the Department of Health and Kinesiology.
 Use the links at the right to navigate through our site.
 The department is housed in both the Steinke Physical Education Center and the Health and Recreation Building (The Old Gym).